nhsd-a2si/docs-uec-appts/_pages/overview/getting_started.md

 ##### UEC Booking Demonstrator (deprecated)
 This Demonstrator provides an internet facing implementation of the NHS FHIR Booking API to start development against.
 It provides a Postman collection and place to generate valid JWT Bearer tokens new implementations would be expected to generate and validate.

-##### Spine INT
+##### INT Spine
-This environment is within HSCN with connectivity to like-live production services of DoS, SDS and SSP.
-It is a more mature environment than the Demonstrator and would only expect to be accessed when a solution is nearing the first draft of completion and can work end-to-end.
+This sandbox environment is within HSCN with connectivity to like-live production services of DoS, SDS and SSP.
+It is more mature than the Demonstrator and would only expect to be accessed when a solution is nearing the first draft of completion and can work end-to-end.
 In order to access it, you will be required to speak to a member of the UEC Booking Team who can make the necessary arrangements for your system to engage with this environment.
 Any development must be tested within the INT environment before it could be assured and expect to move to an FoT Production with a customer.

-#### Assurance
-Assurance is a vital part of developing a solution.
-A supplier will not be able to move into a Production environment with their customer base until assurance is complete.
-The process of assurance has been designed to be lightweight and driven at the pace of the supplier so they’re not held up in anyway.
-The principle is the supplier to self-assure and provide documentation for NHS Digital Solution Assurance Team to review and verify.
-A key document in the process is the SCAL.

-#### SCAL – Supplier Conformance Assessment List
-The SCAL document is for a supplier to complete, stating they support the various documented capabilities.
-Alongside this document, is the requirement for evidence and supporting diagrams to be provided, enabling the Solution Assurance Team to understand the solution and ensure it meets the required standard.
-In addition, the supplier will demonstrate an end-to-end test of their solution functionality within the INT environment, following given test scripts.

 #### Tooling
-Along with the internet facing Demonstrator environment, there is also the Assurance Tool.
-This is a series of Docker containers which simulate the various use cases for Providers and Consumers, outputting evidence (which can be supplied as part of the SCAL) and providing detailed reports on where a solution meets the standard or not.
-Therefore, this tool can also be used during any stage of development for either set of capabilities – Provider or Consumer.
+Along with the internet facing Demonstrator environment, there are the **TKW Assurance Simulators**.
+These are Docker containers which simulate the various use cases for Providers and Consumers, outputting evidence (which can be supplied as part of the SCAL) and providing detailed validation reports on where a solution meets the standard or not.
+These tools can also be used during any stage of development for either set of capabilities – Provider or Consumer.

 [Provider Simulator](https://hub.docker.com/r/nhsdigitalmait/tkw_uec_provider_simulator)
 [Consumer Simulator](https://hub.docker.com/r/nhsdigitalmait/tkw_uec_consumer_simulator)